remix-run/remix-website/data/posts/server-components.md

 export const prismaActually = new PrismaClient();
 ```

 Maybe that works?
-Even if it does, it's going to be awkward in code using wrapper libraries for reads and the real library for writes.
+Even if it does, it's going to be awkward using wrapper libraries for reads and the real library for writes.
+What is the developer experience when reading the prisma documentation and trying to bring that information into a React app?
+When do I use await?
+When do I not?
+Why is there no create method?
+Prisma is going to get a bunch of issues from people trying to use it in React that will just make no sense to the maintainers unless they know the magic.
+I expect this API decision by React will have major, negative, network effects across web development.
+I really hope people are still thinking of how to avoid these wrappers.

 Perhaps this is a necessary step for React and we can be dragged along, but if you've been using Remix for a while, you'll already know we have a strong bias for keeping the abstractions to a minimum and staying close to the tech you're using.
 JavaScript already has syntax for async behavior, is it worth hiding that and requiring hundreds of `react-*` packages of various quality and correctness just to get data into a component?
 Is it worth wrapping every data library on NPM with three APIs, one for reads, one for preloads, and one for writes—especially when Remix apps on modern infrastructure can send a full page in under second?